The ‘Needs to Know’

 Now, if you’re a photographer, it’s time to fit your long lens as, along this stretch, we’ve the opportunity to see various geese, kites, buzzards, swans, heron, kestrels & numerous water & hedge birds.
-Yesterday there were several swans still sitting & hatching their young but plenty of others out & about
+Yesterday there were several swans still sitting & hatching their young

-16. After about 1 mile we arrive at Whiston Lock which is another great place to sit & rest a while.
+16. After about 1 mile you’ll arrive at Whiston Lock, which is another great place to sit & rest a while.
 You’ve just walked 1 mile of the Nene Way footpath & it’s still a long way to go to Norfolk & the sea!
 Boats navigate this part of the river (see below), but at the lock take the right hand path towards the ‘lighthouse’ that is Whiston church – remember that?